There are two Non-US situations that we will look at here.

 - Another entity approved by the Federal Bureau of Investigation (FBI) or TSA, including airports that possess appropriate fingerprint collection equipment and personnel certified to capture fingerprints.

-There are several factors that affect the amount of time between training request submission and response.
-As a category 3 candidate (training in aircraft less than 12,500 lbs.), TSA will make a final determination as to your eligibility to receive flight training and will notify you and the flight school of its decision.
+10. WAIT FOR TSA TO NOTIFY YOU AND FLIGHT SCHOOL OF ITS DECISIONThere are several factors that affect the amount of time between training request submission and response.
+As a category 3 candidate, training in aircraft less than 12,500 lbs., TSA will make a final determination as to your eligibility to receive flight training and will notify you and the flight school of its decision.

 - Category 1 – Candidates who seek flight training in the operation of aircraft with a maximum certificated takeoff weight (MTOW) greater than 12,500 pounds, but who do not fall into Category 2.